 If you don’t like the themes in WordPress you can browse the web – there are endless WordPress themes for free or for small budgets.
 But make sure that you choose one that you like and that looks beautiful.

 This is not a joke.
 If you want to grow your audience you want your website to be fast.
 This does influence how Google ranks you in search results.
 But much more importantly your readers don’t want to wait for ages for your website to load.
 And if your website is very slow, it does not give a professional impression but does look more like a hobby.

 That means you have to choose your hosting with care.
 We once were in the awful situation that we launched a course and the hosting kind of collapsed: it got so slow, no one could actually buy the course without waiting minutes for each step.
 And the web hosting company did not care or help to solve the problem.

 Believe me: you don’t want something like that to happen to you, so make sure you choose a good hosting company with a good customer service – and no, you do not have to pay for a more expensive hosting plan.
 Here is what we did not like and what we are using today for our hosting.

 It is hard to always come up with flawless posts, especially when you are new to blogging and are writing a lot.

 An editor would then be pure luxury.
-But not every newbie blogger can afford to pay for an editor.
+But not every newbie blogger can afford to pay for an editor for every new post.

 That does not give you an excuse to NOT proofread and edit every single piece of content on your website.
 If you have a friend who is willing to proofread your post before you publish: do it!
-It helps to let someone read your posts and give you feedback – especially when you are starting out and are not sure how to write the most engaging and interesting posts.
+It helps to let someone read your contents and give you feedback – especially when you are starting out and are not sure how to write the most engaging and interesting posts.